 It consists mostly of protein, with very little fat and calories.

 3 ounce serving of turkey breast contains 14 grams of protein, with 88 total calories.
-70% of its calories is of protein (11).
+70% of its calories are of protein (10).

-Overall, it's great way to pack up animal protein without loading up on saturated fat.
+Overall, it’s a great way to pack up animal protein without loading up on saturated fat.

 It’s an excellent substitute for other meats like pork and beef that may be high in protein but contain other unwanted fats.